vesomnia/AI-Agent-for-Parsed-Financial-Economic-Daily-Updates/README.md

 *NOTES*
-in your fetcher in line titled self.watchlist you can change this to be any stocks of your choosing, this is my list and the one in the file : self.watchlist = ['CRM', 'NOW', 'PLTR', 'AMZN', 'OKLO', 'BWXT', 'VST', 'BEPC', 'DLR', 'IEI', 'LQD', 'GLD', 'SCCO', 'RNMBY', 'HXSCL', 'EWY', 'INDA']
+in your fetcher in line titled self.watchlist you can change this to be any stocks of your choosing, this is my list and the one in the file : self.watchlist = ['CRM', 'NOW', 'PLTR', 'AMZN', 'OKLO', 'BWXT', 'VST', 'BEPC', 'DLR', 'IEI', 'LQD', 'GLD', 'SCCO', 'RNMBY', 'HXSCL', 'EWY', 'INDA'] any and all files can be edited by bashing: nano "file name" then saving. you can edit the time when the email is sent by changing  the crontab (line 49)